 Episode 4:

-This method increases respiratory movement, allowing for better oxygen diffusion throughout the body, particularly in the brain.
-Finally, mindfulness meditation improves the functioning of the prefrontal cortex, which is responsible for managing emotions.
-It develops intuition and creativity while limiting negative emotions such as stress, fear, and anger.
+This method increases respiratory movement, allowing for better oxygen diffusion throughout the body—and particularly in the brain.
+Finally, mindfulness meditation improves the functioning of the prefrontal cortex, which is responsible for regulating emotions.
+It enhances intuition and creativity while reducing negative emotions such as stress, fear, and anger.

-"Meditation balances the levels of excitement in both hemispheres of the brain.
-This balance facilitates harmony between body and mind.
-Meditation is a valuable resource in an age that generates more and more psychosomatic imbalances" – Marc de Smedt, French publisher, writer, and journalist, specialist in meditation techniques and world wisdom.
+“Meditation balances the levels of activity in the two hemispheres of the brain.
+This balance fosters harmony between the body and the mind.
+Meditation is a valuable resource in an era that is generating more and more psychosomatic imbalances” – Marc de Smedt, French publisher, writer, and journalist, specializing in meditation techniques and world wisdom.

-Finally, meditation is also beneficial as an immunity booster.
+Finally, meditation is also valued for its benefits as an “immunity booster.”

-Mindfulness meditation has an effect on pro-inflammatory genes, allowing the body to regenerate more easily after a stressful or anxious situation.
+In fact, mindfulness meditation affects pro-inflammatory genes, allowing the body to recover more easily after a stressful or anxious situation.

-The rest it provides is considered to be more effective and deeper than that achieved during sleep.
-The body produces less waste thanks to increased oxygenation of the lungs, which acts on the hormonal, vascular, and muscular systems.
-This leads to increased immunity and regulation of pain sensitivity.
+The rest it provides is considered more effective and deeper than that achieved during sleep.
+The body produces fewer waste products thanks to increased oxygenation of the lungs, which in turn affects the hormonal, vascular, and muscular systems.
+This, in turn, leads to a boost in immunity and a regulation of pain sensitivity.

 Did you know?